samplchallenges/samplchallenges.github.io/_current_challenges/index.md

 ---

 ## Current challenges
-Currently we are running three host-guest binding challenges, with tentative submission deadlines of Oct.
-1, 2019, including:
+Currently we are running three host-guest binding challenges, with submission deadlines in October and November, 2019, including:
-- Host-guest binding on octa acid derivatives (Gibb lab)
+- Host-guest binding on octa acid derivatives (Gibb lab); deadline Nov.
+1, 2019.
-- Host-guest binding on modified cyclodextrin derivatives (Gilson lab)
+- Host-guest binding on modified cyclodextrin derivatives (Gilson lab); deadline Nov.
+1, 2019
-- Host-guest binding on a glycouril clip-like host (Isaacs lab) Details of these are available on the [SAMPL7 GitHub repository](https://github.com/mobleylab/SAMPL7).
+- Host-guest binding on a glycouril clip-like host (Isaacs lab); deadline Oct.
+1, 2019

+Details of these are available on the [SAMPL7 GitHub repository](https://github.com/mobleylab/SAMPL7).

 ## Upcoming challenges